naijun/project_clean_data/CodeBook.md

 *	fBodyAcc_std_X	:	Double	.
 Average of 	standard deviation	for the frequency of	body acceleration	along axis	X	.
 *	fBodyAcc_std_Y	:	Double	.
 Average of 	standard deviation	for the frequency of	body acceleration	along axis	Y	.
 *	fBodyAcc_std_Z	:	Double	.
 Average of 	standard deviation	for the frequency of	body acceleration	along axis	Z	.
 *	fBodyAccJerk_mean_X	:	Double	.
-Average of 	mean	for the frequency of	gravity acceleration	along axis	X	.
+Average of 	mean	for the frequency of	body acceleration jerk	along axis	X	.
 *	fBodyAccJerk_mean_Y	:	Double	.
-Average of 	mean	for the frequency of	gravity acceleration	along axis	Y	.
+Average of 	mean	for the frequency of	body acceleration jerk	along axis	Y	.
 *	fBodyAccJerk_mean_Z	:	Double	.
-Average of 	mean	for the frequency of	gravity acceleration	along axis	Z	.
+Average of 	mean	for the frequency of	body acceleration jerk	along axis	Z	.
 *	fBodyAccJerk_std_X	:	Double	.
-Average of 	standard deviation	for the frequency of	gravity acceleration	along axis	X	.
+Average of 	standard deviation	for the frequency of	body acceleration jerk	along axis	X	.
 *	fBodyAccJerk_std_Y	:	Double	.
-Average of 	standard deviation	for the frequency of	gravity acceleration	along axis	Y	.
+Average of 	standard deviation	for the frequency of	body acceleration jerk	along axis	Y	.
 *	fBodyAccJerk_std_Z	:	Double	.
-Average of 	standard deviation	for the frequency of	gravity acceleration	along axis	Z	.
+Average of 	standard deviation	for the frequency of	body acceleration jerk	along axis	Z	.
 *	fBodyGyro_mean_X	:	Double	.
 Average of 	mean	for the frequency of	body angular velocity	along axis	X	.
 *	fBodyGyro_mean_Y	:	Double	.
 Average of 	mean	for the frequency of	body angular velocity	along axis	Y	.
 *	fBodyGyro_mean_Z	:	Double	.
 Average of 	mean	for the frequency of	body angular velocity	along axis	Z	.